 Case Study from Rose & Jones 2018

-A long-term client who was looking for a 2-bedroom apartment with 1 car park – primarily as an investment but also where his daughter could live in relative safety.
+A long-term client who was looking for a 2-bedroom apartment with 1 car park – primarily as an investment but also where his daughter could live.

 Apartment 1 was in the north east corner of the block with a small balcony and district views and was surprisingly quiet.
 Both bedrooms were queen size and light and bright.